apify/apify-docs/content/academy/expert_scraping_with_apify/actors_webhooks.md

 ---
-title: II - Webhooks & advanced actor overview
+title: I - Webhooks & advanced actor overview
 description: Learn more advanced details about actors, how they work, and the default configurations they can take.
 Also learn how to integrate your actor with webhooks.
-menuWeight: 6.2
+menuWeight: 6.1
 paths:
     - expert-scraping-with-apify/actors-webhooks
 ---